 Non-degree seeking students are individuals who do not plan to receive a degree from Appalachian.
 The coursework cannot be used for admission to undergraduate or graduate degree programs.
 Applicants who are not accepted as a degree-seeking first-year, transfer or graduate students are not eligible for non-degree status.
 Non-degree students may take a maximum of 18 hours each semester.
 Because this classification is designed for students taking courses purely for their edification, academic advisors are not assigned.

+Non-degree applicants can apply to Appalachian via the non-degree application.
+After submitting an application, applicants will receive an email with login information for the MyMountaineer portal during the next business day.
 Non-degree applicants are accepted on a space-available basis so are encouraged to apply as early as possible.

 - Students wishing to gain a teaching licensure should contact the Appalachian Transition to Teaching Program.